WSIEA serves Native American students enrolled in 295 school districts and 8 tribal schools statewide

 members (conference registration fee includes 2024 WSIEA membership dues) and present to accept a

 nomination.
 There will be one nominating session to nominate new board members.
-Upcoming vacancies

-High School Student Representative (1 year term;
+Note: High School Student Representative are 1 year term;

 nominees must be registered for and

-participating in entire conference
+participating in entire conference.